La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _Alice comes to the bar.
 She sees a man._

 - **le go'i** refers to the first place of the previous relation.
-  - **go'i** presents yet another way of referring back to a noun that we need.
+  - **go'i** presents yet another way of referring back to an argument that we need.
 - **le se go'i** refers to the second place of the previous relation.
 - **le te go'i** refers to the third place, and so on.